 - Cost: $90,000

-- Funds were made possibly by donors and friends of Raleigh City Cemeteries Preservation, including William Peace University
+- Funds were made possibly by donors and friends of Raleigh City Cemetery Preservation Inc., including William Peace University